Rohitn697/FamPayAssignment/README.md

 mvn spring-boot:run
 Or
 To run the application:
+1. Provide a valid api keys in resources->application.yml file and make sure to establish a valid database connection with postgresSQL server
-1. Navigate to `src -> main -> java->com.fampay.api`.
+2. Navigate to `src -> main -> java->com.fampay.api`.
-2. Open the `FampayAssignmentApplication.java` file.
+3. Open the `FampayAssignmentApplication.java` file.
-3. Run the application from the main method.
+4. Run the application from the main method.

 ### Build and Run
 The service will be available at http://localhost:8080.